 Instead of trick-or-treating for candy, the kids in those days carried bags of flour to the homes of their “enemies.”
 Back then, if you hit someone with flour on Halloween night, you could say that you “killed them.”
 Grandpa advises Tootie to get the flour wet first so it’ll stick.

-The house in warmer weather, when the roses are blooming:
+The house in the summer, when the roses are blooming:

 St Louis Street, the MGM back lot where the streets were lined with Victorian homes built for Meet Me in St. Louis, is now sadly gone.
 Derek sent me a photo of how the Meet Me in St. Louis house looked in 1970, just before it was demolished: